aibaba-ai/aibaba-ai/libs/partners/anthropic/README.md

 # langchain-anthropic

-This package contains the LangChain integration for Anthropic's generative models.
+This package contains the AI Agents Force integration for Anthropic's generative models.

 ## Installation